joydriver-sys/Cataclysm-Bright-Nights---Rebalance-Mod/README.md

 And yet: all of them have now fallen.
 The super soldier brigades.
 The power armored legions.
 Even the spell-slinging arch-mages.

-As your supplies dwindle, you realize that you'll need to scavenge the remnants of all the disparate wonders your former world had to offer, from the high-tech to the arcane.
+As your supplies dwindle, you realize that you'll need to scavenge the remnants of all the disparate wonders your former world had to offer to survive, from the high-tech to the arcane.
 You clutch your cudgel a little more tightly as you approach the nearest city, and the sound of screams and roars reach your ears.

 # Description